Who We Are and What We Do

 Our Roots: The Catholic Worker Movement and Dorothy Day

-It did not matter to Dorothy Day or Peter Maurin, the founders of the Catholic Worker Movement, whether the poor who came to them were deserving or undeserving of their hospitality.
-They were eager to practice “The Gospel”, And the Gospel had not spoken of Lazarus’ virtues, but only that he had let the dogs lick his wounds and that the rich man had been ignorant of Lazarus’ suffering and existence.
-These founders of the Catholic Worker wanted to provide what the rich man in the Gospels had not provided to the poor man Lazarus, a place for loving personal hospitality.
+Dorothy Day and Peter Maurin, the founders of the Catholic Worker Movement, welcomed everyone who came to them with radical hospitality.
+They were eager to practice “The Gospel,” which spoke not of Lazarus’ virtues, but only that he had suffered while the rich man had remained ignorant of his existence and pain.
+The Catholic Worker founders sought to provide what the rich man in the Gospels had not provided to Lazarus—a place of loving personal hospitality and genuine human connection.

-Peter Maurin and Dorothy Day taught that personal responsibility was the means to a new social order where it would be so much easier to be good.
-It consisted of the daily practice of the corporal works of mercy; feed the hungry, give drink to the thirsty, clothe the naked, shelter the homeless, visit the sick, visit those in prison, and bury the dead.
-It consisted of personal responsibility for the common good where one did not expect holy mother state to do what we ought to be doing.
-This clarification of thought that we are indeed our brother’s keeper, where he be deserving or undeserving of our love, became the traditional hospitality practiced through works of mercy in Catholic worker houses.
+Peter Maurin and Dorothy Day taught that personal responsibility was the path to a new social order where goodness would flourish naturally.
+This meant the daily practice of the corporal works of mercy: feeding the hungry, giving drink to the thirsty, clothing the naked, sheltering those without homes, visiting the sick, visiting those in prison, and honoring the dead.
+It consisted of personal responsibility for the common good—not waiting for institutions to do what we as a community ought to be doing ourselves.
+This understanding that we are all connected, that we belong to each other, became the foundation of hospitality practiced through works of mercy in Catholic Worker houses.

-The founder of the Boise Catholic Worker, a Mennonite convert to Catholicism, envisioned Corpus Christi House as a place where the guests could take off the heavy layers of both clothing and suffering for a time in a safe, welcoming place.
-He would turn the lights on at 5am every morning and have the coffee brewing and the hard boiled eggs waiting.
-The first morning guests would see the lights come on and slowly make their way there knowing that they could count on a quiet peaceful start to their day.
-An atmosphere of the catholic worker hospitality would welcome all into the Body of Christ.
+The founder of the Boise Catholic Worker, a Mennonite convert to Catholicism, envisioned Corpus Christi House as a sanctuary where guests could find respite from both the physical and emotional weight of their struggles.
+He would turn the lights on at 5am every morning, with coffee brewing and hard-boiled eggs ready.
+When neighbors saw those lights come on, they knew they could count on a peaceful, welcoming start to their day—a place where they were recognized as part of the Body of Christ.